Négritude

-Négritude (from French "nègre" and "-itude" to denote a condition that can be translated as "Blackness") is a framework of critique and literary theory, mainly developed by francophone intellectuals, writers, and politicians in the African diaspora during the 1930s, aimed at raising and cultivating "black consciousness" across Africa and its diaspora.
-Négritude gathers writers such as sisters Paulette and Jeanne Nardal (known for having laid the theoretical basis of the movement), Martinican poet Aimé Césaire, Abdoulaye Sadji, Léopold Sédar Senghor (the first President of Senegal), and Léon Damas of French Guiana.
+Négritude (from French "nègre" and "-itude" to denote a condition that can be translated as "Blackness"; /fr/) is a framework of critique and literary theory, mainly developed by francophone intellectuals, writers, politicians, and visual artists in the African diaspora during the 1930s, aimed at raising and cultivating "black consciousness" across Africa and its diaspora.
+The progenitors of Négritude included the Martinican poet Aimé Césaire, Abdoulaye Sadji, Léopold Sédar Senghor (the first President of Senegal), and Léon Damas of French Guiana.

 Négritude intellectuals disavowed colonialism, racism and Eurocentrism.
 They promoted African culture within a framework of persistent Franco-African ties.
 The intellectuals employed Marxist political philosophy, in the black radical tradition.
-The writers drew heavily on a surrealist literary style, and some say they were also influenced somewhat by the Surrealist stylistics, and in their work often explored the experience of diasporic being, asserting one's self and identity, and ideas of home, home-going and belonging.
+Writers borrowed heavily from Surrealist style, frequently examining diasporic experience, self‑assertion, identity, and notions of home, home‑going, and belonging.
+Visual artists inspired by the Négritude philosophy created works based on the same themes.

-Négritude inspired the birth of many movements across the Afro-Diasporic world, including Afro-Surrealism, Créolité in the Caribbean, and black is beautiful in the United States.
+Négritude inspired the birth of many movements across the Afro-Diasporic world, including Afro-Surrealism, Créolité and Antillanité in the Caribbean, and black is beautiful in the United States.
 Frantz Fanon often made reference to Négritude in his writing.

 Etymology

 Négritude is a constructed noun from the 1930s based upon the French word nègre, which, like its English counterpart, was derogatory and had a different meaning from "black man".
 The movement's use of the word Négritude was a way of re-imagining the word as an emic form of empowerment.
 The term was first used in its present sense by Aimé Césaire, in the third issue (May–June 1935) of L'Étudiant noir, a magazine that he had started in Paris with fellow students Léopold Senghor and Léon Damas, as well as Gilbert Gratiant, Leonard Sainville, Louis T. Achille, Aristide Maugée, and Paulette Nardal.

 The word appears in Césaire's first published work, "Conscience Raciale et Révolution Sociale", with the heading "Les Idées" and the rubric "Négreries", which is notable for its disavowal of assimilation as a valid strategy for resistance and for its use of the word nègre as a positive term.
 The problem with assimilation was that one assimilated into a culture that considered African culture to be barbaric and unworthy of being seen as "civilized".

 The assimilation into this culture would have been seen as an implicit acceptance of this view.
 Nègre previously had been used mainly in a pejorative sense.
 Césaire deliberately incorporated this derogatory word into the name of his philosophy.
 Césaire's choice of the -itude suffix has been criticized, with Senghor noting that "the term négritude has often been contested as a word before being contested as a concept", but the suffix allows Césaire to trope the vocabulary of racist science.